Sitemap

 Fiber Basics:

 Nylon is the most durable synthetic fiber available today.
 The two most popular nylon fibers are Anso 6.0 and Antron 6.6.
-Nylon resists stains and cleans easily but is not as soft as Sorona or Polyester.
-Nylon is the most costly of all synthetic fibers and is only fiber that can be color dyed. $$$
+Nylon is very resilient which is why it resists matting and crushing of the pile better than all other fibers.
+Nylon resists stains and cleans easily too but it is not as soft to the touch as Polyester.
+Nylon is also the most costly of all synthetic fibers.
+Nylon can be color dyed. $$$

-Soft Nylon - The popular "soft" nylon carpet styles are created by extruding the fiber strand thinner to make it feel softer.
-A thinner strand is not as strong which makes the style a bit less durable than a standard nylon.
-Designed to be a less-costly option over wool. $$$$
+Soft Nylon - Spend a little more and you can get a softer feel.
+The popular "soft" nylon styles are created by extruding the fiber strand thinner to make it feel softer.
+A thinner strand is not as strong which makes this option less durable than a standard nylon fiber.
+Some folks are willing to pay more to get a nylon with softer feel and be more durable. $$$$

 Sorona / PTT (aka Triexta or Smartstrand by Mohawk) is best known for its softness and stain resistance.
-Originally invented in the 1940's it was made available in the marketplace in year 2000.
+Originally invented in the 1940's, it was finally made available in the marketplace in year 2000 when the cost became comparable with nylon.
 Not as durable as nylon. $$$

 Polyester and PET is a less costly option but tends to mat down quickly in medium to heavy traffic applications, especially along main walkways, busy thoroughfares like hallways and stairs.
 Polyester is very soft and stain resistant, but not as durable as Sorona. $$